2403 Russell Long Blvd

 |Information on special classes:||

 Classes cover the core subjects: language arts, social studies, math, and science.
-Students also participate in a weekly communication class that helps with social and job communication skills.
+Students also participate in a weekly communication class with communication disorder majors that helps with social and job communication skills.

 |Other career development activities are:||

 |Percent of students in this program that had paid work after exiting the program:||0%|